blockchaintp/sextant/docs/deployments/infosec/tfs-admin.md

 ## TFS™ Explorer

-Before taking a closer look at the explorer lets run a TFS™ CLI session using our docker command to spin up a tfs-client container:
+Before taking a closer look at the explorer, let's run a TFS™ CLI session using our docker command to spin up a tfs-client container:

 ```bash